cwang225/CG3GPMAC/README.md

 - Hover over tile and click to select tile for movement or ability
 - E to select if using scrollwheel/keyboard
 - Right click or Q to cancel
+- Right click/Q while not selecting a unit to end the current turn and reset moves/actions